Eyewitness memory: Post traumatic stress disorder

 Explicit memory (used in legal testimony) is affected by post traumatic stress disorder (PTSD); individuals diagnosed with PTSD can struggle to recall explicit events from their memory, usually those which are especially traumatic events.
-This may be due to the individual preferring not to think about the unpleasant memory, which they may rather forget.
+This may be due to the individual preferring not to think about the unpleasant memory, which they may rather forget or from developing dissociation as a method to cope.
 Implicit memory, on the other hand, does not seem to be affected in the same way that explicit memory does, rather some individuals with PTSD may score higher on implicit memory tests than non-PTSD individuals.

 Psychogenic amnesia

 Psychogenic amnesia (or dissociative amnesia) can affect explicit memory for a particular event.
+Those with psychogenic amnesia present impaired memory functioning in their personal life histories without a discernable neurological cause.
 Most often cases of psychogenic amnesia occur after witnessing an extremely violent crime or trauma, such as war.
+This also goes for experiencing a crime, such as childhood sexual abuse.
+The dissociation after the event can lead to a higher chance of revictimisation.

 Mood-congruency effect

 Everyday memory can be affected by factors such as stress or mood.
 The 'mood congruency' effect refers to memory being aided by a matching of mood at the encoding/learning stage to the retrieval stage.
 If a memory is encoded under stressful conditions it may be more likely that the memory is better recalled if stress levels at retrieval are congruent to stress levels at encoding.
 Mood congruency may affect a witnesses ability to recall a highly stressful crime, if conditions of encoding and retrieval are different.
 Moderate amounts of stress may be beneficial to memory by the release of corticosteroids.
 Conversely, too much stress (and therefore an extreme influx of corticosteroids) can affect function of the hippocampus and therefore hinder memory.
 Very high levels of corticosteroid release may be very detrimental for memory.